 Make sure your oven is cold before doing this.
 Fill a bowl with 1/2 cup of ammonia and let sit in a closed oven overnight.
 The next morning, wipe down with a clean cloth for easy removal.

 9) Use Play-Doh to pick up glitter or messy materials.

-You may have seen a similar cleaning putty products on TV to pick-up dust and grime but just use normal Play-Doh instead!
+You may have seen similar cleaning putty products on TV to pick up dust and grime but just use normal Play-Doh instead!